softnetics/genseki/.changeset/silent-baboons-matter.md

 "@genseki/react": minor
 ---

-[Fix] promise password checking function
+[Fix] any password can login due to unawaited Promise leak